 The lines joining components together on the diagram are referred to as connectors, and they indicate that some kind of communication is taking place between the components they connect.
 Specifically, all of the connectors shown on the above diagram are assembly connectors.
 An assembly connector uses the ball and socket notation to indicate that one component provides services that are required by another component.
 Remember that the ball represents a provided interface, while the socket represents a required interface.
 Note that where two or more components require services provided by the same interface, the connectors can be combined.
 In the example shown above, the PartsOrder and BuildList components both require the services of the InventoryCtrl component.
 A similar situation pertains if multiple components provide a particular interface.

-Depending on your UML modelling tool, you may or may not be able to represent the dependency relationship between two components on your diagram using the ball-and-socket notation to create an assembly connector.
+Depending on your UML modeling tool, you may or may not be able to represent the dependency relationship between two components on your diagram using the ball-and-socket notation to create an assembly connector.
 Some tools let you snap the ball and socket symbol together, others require you to insert a dependency arrow between the required and provided interface symbols.
 You can also simply omit the ball-and-socket notation altogether and just draw a dependency arrow between the components, although using assembly connectors sometimes allows you to show more information about the relationship between the components.
 The component diagram shown below illustrates the alternative ways of representing the dependency relationship.

 Dependencies can be shown in different ways